wsbbb331/connectFour/README.md

 Note that `None` in problem statement is `null` for javascript.

 # Optimization
-* `get_current_player` and `play` should assert if current game state is valid.
+* `get_current_player`, `play` and `hasWinner` should assert if current game state is valid.
 I added `return false` if such case happened.
+* `play` will `return false` if the game already has a winner.
-* Current game play should keep track of game state and relevant fields, so that we only need to check new state change is valid.
+* A real gameplay should keep track of game state and relevant fields, so that we only need to check new state change is valid.
 * `play` shouldn't take color because from game state it should automatically infer color, unless it's the first step.